noynaert/act102handouts/10_Bootstrap/Bootstrap_010_What_and_Why.md

 * More responsive containers and grids
 * More scalable fonts
 * Allowing for .svg files
+* Uses flexboxes instead of float

+## Google Warning

+Bootstrap 4 and Bootstap 5 are generally similar from the developer's standpoint.
+However, they "broke" a lot of things done in earlier versions.
+So, be very careful about material you find in web searches.
+Make sure you are looking at material for Version 4 or Version 5.
+If it is for an earlier version, or if there is no version mentioned, then be very cautious about using the information.

 ## How to include bootstrap